 Other Online Freelance Work

 Teaching English and blogging aren’t the only things you can do online to make money.
-If you like to write you can become a freelance writer on iWriter or Fiverr.
-If you have some sort of useful skill chances are good there’s someone willing to pay for it online.
+If you like to write, you can become a freelance writer on iWriter or Fiverr.
+If you have a useful skill chances are good there’s someone willing to pay for it online.

 What’s great about Fiverr is they have categories for almost anything.
 Seriously, you can find a freelancer to walk your dog or to wake you up in the morning!
 If you can think of it, it’s probably on Fiverr.
 You just have to use your imagination and find a way!